vckyou/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.